EzequielTartaglia/CIT326/W2/W02 Scenario - Exploring the Data Dictionary.md

     **SHOW 2**: Your queries and query results for each of the three databases.
 The results should include: the name of the column, the name of the table the column belongs to, and the current maximum length for that column.

     ```sql

+    -- Identify which columns have "name" in the column's name thoughout all tables in your database

     -- For WideWorldImporters
     SELECT c.name AS columnName, t.name AS tableName, c.max_length AS maxLength
     FROM WideWorldImporters.sys.columns c